-- they may be in another room but be able to hear the abuse or see their mother’s physical injuries following an incident of violence; or
+- They may be in another room but be able to hear the abuse or see their mother’s physical injuries following an incident of violence.

 Children are completely dependent on the adults around them, and if they do not feel safe in their own homes, this can have many negative physical and emotional effects.

 All children witnessing domestic violence are being emotionally abused, and this is now recognised as ‘significant harm’ in recent legislation .

 Children will react in different ways to being brought up in a home with a abusive person.